 Born out of a need.

 For Now began as a marketing and operations services businesses - an agency - specializing in retail and e-commerce consumer brands.
 We saw smart, growing companies that lacked the resources to execute their visions.
 And we still are that.
-But after seeing a lot of the brands we work with wrestle to get their product physically in front of their audience, we decided to help them by launching a retail incubator in Boston in partnership with WS Development.
-Working with a partner like WS gives us access to the highly coveted, newest and best shopping district in Boston.
+But after seeing a lot of the brands we work with wrestle to get their product physically in front of their audience, we decided to help them by launching a retail incubator in Boston in one of the most highly coveted, newest and best shopping district in Boston.

 Kaity Cimo and Katharine ReQua come from the exhilarating, scrappy, and boot strappy world of startups; where success and failure can be synonymous.
 With a combined 16 years of industry experience we come to the table with expertise and an open mind.